AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer_RelationshipType/PLCopenXml.md

 AutomationMLContainer.RelationshipType.PLCopenXml Field
 =======================================================
-AutomationML 2.1 APIrelationship type for package to part or root part to part relations to a PLCopenXml part.
+relationship type for package to part or root part to part relations to a PLCopenXml part.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)